eworm-de/routeros-scripts/doc/backup-email.md

 * `BackupSendExport`: whether to send configuration export
 * `BackupPassword`: password to encrypt the backup with
 * `BackupRandomDelay`: delay up to amount of seconds when run from scheduler

-Also valid e-mail settings are required to send mails.

 Usage and invocation
 --------------------